MickMacLean/mickmaclean.github.io/astro_1.md

 **An investigation into photometric emissions of low-mass stellar objects via observational data from the WIYN 0.9m optical telescope in Kitt Peak, AZ.**

-My research group at the Five College Astronomy Department took photometric images in the Hα wavelength (665nm), and Hα continuum narrowband (666nm), to provide us with data to study light curves produced by varying flux in the Hα band.
-I analyzed the morphology of such curves and comparing objects of different masses, ages, and disk types to deepen our understanding of how stellar and substellar objects in their earliest stages change over time.
+My research group at the Five College Astronomy Department took photometric images in several wavelengths to provide us with data to study light curves produced by varying flux in very low-mass objects.
+I analyzed the morphology of such curves and compared objects of different masses, ages, and disk types to deepen our understanding of how stellar and substellar objects in their earliest stages change over time.

 This project was in collaboration with my research group in Astro341 at Amherst College, this specific concept being explored with my research partner Savio Olivera; I will only be presenting code and writing samples that are my own.